jmshanahan/superherofe/README.md

 Nginx acts as a reverse proxy and forwards requests to the node application at the correct port.
 The reverse proxy configuration file is available with the source code.
-The node application is kept alive with [pm2](https://www.npmjs.com/package/pm2) To retreive an Hero simply append its id to the end of the Url is http:/jshanahan.biz/6 There are 731 hero ID so the ID will have to be less than this.
+The node application is kept alive with [pm2](https://www.npmjs.com/package/pm2) The server was given some level of security by installing [Fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page) To retreive an Hero simply append its id to the end of the Url is http:/jshanahan.biz/6 There are 731 hero ID so the ID will have to be less than this.
 Due to time limits it is pretty crude.
 Little error validation was put in place.